Is Ezoic worth it for your blog? I'll tell you about my experiences and show you all the pros and cons.

 Ezoic may look like an advertising network, but it’s actually software that helps you place ads on your blog and generate revenue.
 Ezoic uses artificial intelligence to find out exactly which and how much advertising might interest your readers, and thus ensures, according to its own statements, that

-a) the user experience becomes better
+a) the user experience improves

 and